- Urgent Care

 Learn about fevers

-A short-term increase in body temperature can help your body fight off illnesses.
-However, a severe fever may be a sign of a serious condition that requires immediate medical attention.
+A short-term increase in body temperature can help your body fight off viral and bacterial infections.
+However, a very high fever or a fever that lasts for several days may be a sign of a serious condition that requires immediate medical attention.

 Fever causes

-Fevers can be caused by several conditions.
-A viral infection, such as the flu (influenza), is the most common cause of a fever.
+Fevers can be caused by many different conditions.
+Viral infections, such as the flu (influenza), COVID, RSV or common cold viruses are the most common cause of a fever.
 Some other causes of fevers include:

 Fever symptoms